Recurrence-Aware Long-Term Cognitive Network for Explainable Pattern Classification: Literature review

-There is no doubt that FCMs have proven a suitable methodology for the design of knowledge-based systems, with their interpretability being a cornerstone feature.
+There is little doubt that FCMs have been quite useful for designing knowledge-based systems involving experts, with their intrinsic interpretability being a pivotal feature.
 Overall, the development of FCM-based models and classifiers is on the rise (as seen in Figure \ref{fig:fcm-pub}).
 If only FCM-based models were to be as effective as black-box models, then we would have a reasoning model able to provide explanations without using any post-hoc method.

 Wrapping up, most of the seen algorithms created for classification purposes dive two-fold as follows: (1) low-level (where neurons correspond to system variables) and (2) high-level (where neurons correspond to information granules).
-The model to be defended in this paper pertains to the first class.
+The model to be presented in this paper belongs to the first class.
 Many of the limitations observed correspond to open problems \cite{Npoles2017a}, e.g., the convergence to a unique fixed point might mean the recognition of only one class.
-The whole convergence topic, if wrongly extrapolated, can convert from a highly desirable step to a fatal event.
 Also, a considerable number of learning algorithms for FCMs reported in the literature are meta-heuristic-based, therefore likely to suffer from both speed and convergence problems, e.g., easily converge to local optima.
-While the literature review shows substantial progress on FCMs and their use for solving pattern classification problems, there is still a set of drawbacks serving as motivation to develop our proposal.
+While the literature review shows substantial progress on FCMs and their use for solving pattern classification problems, the above-mentioned drawbacks serve as a motivation to develop our proposal.